Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Introduction

-While spatial coarse-graining is thus achieved by approximating an ensemble of atoms with a subset of atoms, temporal coarse-graining requires approximate \textit{modeling} due to the unavailability of the trajectories of all the atoms, at a given time.
-Furthermore, Hamiltonian dynamics of an ensemble of atoms couples length and time scales in the system~\citep{j2007statisticalEvans}, which is why spatial scale-bridging techniques have often been applied to systems at zero temperature or at a uniform temperature only \citep{tadmor2013finite}.
+While spatial coarse-graining is thus achieved by approximating an \Revision{atomic ensemble by} a subset of atoms, temporal coarse-graining requires approximate \textit{modeling} due to the unavailability of the trajectories of all the atoms at a given time.
+Furthermore, \Revision{the} Hamiltonian dynamics of an ensemble of atoms couples length and time scales in the system~\citep{j2007statisticalEvans}, which is why spatial scale-bridging techniques have often been applied to systems at zero temperature or a uniform temperature only \citep{tadmor2013finite}.
 One way to model uniform temperature is to apply a global ergodic assumption for every atomic site, thus yielding space-averaged trajectories of atoms as phase-averaged trajectories.
-Suitable global thermal equilibrium distributions (such as NVT ensembles \citep{tadmor2011modeling}) are used for phase averaging of trajectories. \Revision{The motion of atoms on these phase-averaged trajectories is governed by phase-averaged interatomic potential and kinetic energy.
-Due to thermal softening of interatomic potential upon phase-averaging, the accessible time-scales in isothermal dynamic simulations increase, enabling time coarsening. \citet{kim2014hyper} further increased the accessible time limits of \citeauthor{tadmor2013finite}'s method using hyperdynamics~\citep{voter1997method} to capture thermally activated rare events, such as atomic-scale mass diffusion.
-However, most prior work has been restricted to local harmonic approximations of interatomic potentials and isothermal deformations \citep{tadmor2011modeling, tadmor2013finite} at a uniform temperature}.
-Another way is to use Langevin dynamics, in which a stochastic thermal forcing is added to the dynamics of atoms to account for thermal vibrations~\citep{qu2005finite, marian2009finite}.
-Unfortunately, such an approach poses a time integration restriction even for systems in thermodynamic equilibrium (uniform temperature), which is why it is computationally costly. \citet{kulkarni2008variational} introduced a variational \Revision{mean-field} approach for modeling non-uniform temperature, which approximates the global distribution function of the ensemble as a product of local entropy maximizing (or \emph{max-ent}) distributions, constraining the local frequency of atomic vibrations using the local equipartition of energy of every atom.
-This local ergodic assumption yields time-averaged trajectories as phase-averaged trajectories and thus enables the definition of non-uniform temperature and internal energy.
-However, the interatomic independence or statistically uncorrelated local distributions, inherent in that approach, precludes the transport of energy across the atoms.
-As a remedy, \citet{kulkarni2008variational} modeled thermal transport using the finite-element setup of the QC formulation and empirical bulk-thermal conductivity values. \citet{venturini2014atomistic} extended the max-ent approach to non-uniform interstitial concentrations of solute atoms in crystalline solids to also include mass diffusion.
-Specifically, they modeled transport using linear Onsager kinetics, derived from a local dissipation inequality. \Revision{Combining~\citet{venturini2014atomistic}'s max-ent based approach to include non-uniform interstitial concentration,~\citet{mendez2018diffusive} used an Arrhenius type master-equation model to include diffusive transport to achieve long-term atomistic simulations. \citet{venturini2014atomistic}'s max-ent based model, in a specific case of isothermal diffusion of impurities in crystals, resembles the \emph{diffusive molecular dynamics} (DMD) formulation of \citet{li2011diffusive}, who used an isotropic Gaussian atomic density cloud to model uncorrelated vibrations of atoms. } Here, we introduce a formulation based on Gaussian Phase Packets (GPP) \Revision{ansatz, different} from the max-ent distribution \Revision{ansatz} to understand the dynamics of local distribution functions of atoms.
+Suitable global thermal equilibrium distributions (such as NVT ensembles \citep{tadmor2011modeling}) are used for phase averaging of trajectories. \Revision{The motion of atoms on these phase-averaged trajectories is governed by the phase averages of interatomic potentials and kinetic energy.
+Due to thermal softening of interatomic potentials upon phase-averaging, the accessible time-scales in isothermal dynamic simulations increase, hence enabling time coarsening. \citet{kim2014hyper} further increased the accessible time limits of \citeauthor{tadmor2013finite}'s method using hyperdynamics~\citep{voter1997method} to capture thermally activated rare events, such as atomic-scale mass diffusion.
+However, most prior work has been restricted to local harmonic approximations of interatomic potentials and isothermal deformation \citep{tadmor2011modeling, tadmor2013finite} at a uniform temperature.
+Using Langevin dynamics is an alternative strategy}, in which a stochastic thermal forcing is added to the dynamics of atoms to account for thermal vibrations~\citep{qu2005finite, marian2009finite}.
+Unfortunately, such an approach poses a time integration restriction even for systems in thermodynamic equilibrium (uniform temperature), which is why it is computationally costly.